 Mansfield introduces the reader to Rosemary's world of abundance at the beginning of the story, with an elaborate description of a flower shopping expedition.
 Her visit to an antique store and desire for a fancy jewelry box are described, followed by a detailed picture of a luxurious home, as Rosemary and Miss Smith arrive at her ''beautiful big bedroom with the curtains drawn, the fire leaping on her wonderful lacquer furniture, her gold cushions and the primrose and blue rugs.''
 Still, as the story unfolds, we realize that material things have not fulfilled our protagonist as she might have expected.

 Beauty and Insecurity

 A Cup of Tea by Katherine Mansfield is a short story set in London in the 1920s.
-Rosemary Fell, the protagonist and a wealthy young matron, brings a young street waif who approaches her for money home to tea.
-When Rosemary's husband praises the girl's beauty, Rosemary's good intentions fall by the wayside due to her insecurity.
+Rosemary Fell, the protagonist and a wealthy young matron, brings a young woman who approaches her for money home to tea.
+When Rosemary's husband praises the woman's beauty, Rosemary's good intentions fall by the wayside due to her insecurity.
 A Cup of Tea also addresses themes related to materialism, social class, and the role of women.

 To unlock this lesson you must be a Study.com Member.